 Here, 2021 graduate Matt D’Henin tells us about how he spent his summer bursary on an internship with an extreme sports media network.

 The £1,000 summer bursary awarded to me whilst studying with The School of Journalism opened huge doors and kickstarted my career.

 In May 2021, the funds exclusively given by The School of Journalism gave me the financial security to take on a game-changing internship with sports media network Extreme International.

-Whilst studying for my first-class honors degree in Manchester, I gravitated away from written journalism and towards visual storytelling, culminating in my award winning honors project ‘The Island Dweller’.
+Whilst studying for my first-class honors degree, I gravitated away from written journalism and towards visual storytelling, culminating in my award winning honors project ‘The Island Dweller’.

 I knew from year two on the degree course that I actually saw my career in factual film, so this role with Extreme in their video department excited me a lot.

 Extreme is a 25-year-old brand that has been at the nexus of sports, entertainment and lifestyle since I was a child.
 Having launched the Extreme Sports Channel in 1996, the sports media brand has since moved on to host spectacular events, design innovative extreme sports destinations, and put together engaging brand campaigns.